bbrodt/uberfire-docs/docs/tutorial3/newTaskPopup.md

 }
 ```

-Then change the "OK" button click handler to fire the event:
+Then change the "OK" button click handler to fetch the new values from the widgets, stuff them into a **Task** object and fire the event with the changes:

 _NewTaskView.java_
 ```